No fuel rip-off, we don't charge refueling service fee

 We guarantee the best value car rental at Malaga Airport.
 If you find a cheaper quote, be aware, most companies will charge you on arrival up to 42€ for refuelling service fee in addition to a full tank of fuel.

-Remember, we don’t charge refuelling service fees and we always deliver our cars with half a tank.
+Remember, we don't charge refuelling service fees.

 Malaga airport is easily accessible by car.
 Whether you come from the eastern part of the Costa del Sol (Malaga centre, Nerja, Torrox, etc.) or from the western part (Torremolinos, Fuengirola, Mijas, Marbella, Estepona, etc.), the fastest way to access the airport is through the A7 motorway.
 For both directions, the exit to take is number 3 (MA-23 airport).